varigence/docs/bimlflex/reference-documentation/settings/SsdtIncludeCredential.md

 # Include Credential

-Determines whether the Credential statement is included in the SSDT Project.
+Determines if the Credential statement is included in the SSDT Project.
 This relies on the ["SsdtIncludeExternalTables"](xref:bimlflex-app-reference-documentation-setting-SsdtIncludeExternalTables) setting being enabled.

 Notes: